-Threats and invective hurled at local health director who sought to postpone President Trump’s rally in Tulsa, emails show
+Threats and invective hurled at health director who sought to postpone Trump’s Tulsa rally, emails show

 “It’s going to be hard to require masks in Oklahoma as political as the issue is with the president and governor refusing to wear masks,” he wrote to Dale Bratzler, a medical doctor who is the chief coronavirus officer at the University of Oklahoma.

-The city council ultimately voted 7 to 2 to approve the ordinance.
+The city council ultimately voted 7-to-2 to approve the ordinance.

 George Monks, president of the Oklahoma State Health Association, credited Dart and the health department with “brave leadership through a really challenging time,” adding that “there’s a lot of misinformation and fear.”
-Masks ordinances have saved lives and allowed businesses to stay open, he said.
+Mask ordinances have saved lives and allowed businesses to stay open, he said.

-Although the health department does contact tracing on all coronavirus cases in the county, including those linked to that Trump rally, it does not make public those findings because it is often hard to isolate where a person contracted the virus, department officials said.
+Although the health department does contact tracing on all coronavirus cases in the county, including those linked to the Trump rally, it does not make public those findings because it is often hard to isolate where a person contracted the virus, department officials said.

-“The bottom line — and this continues, it was true then and it continues to be true — when people come together in large groups, transmission occurs,” Dart added.
+“The bottom line — and this continues, it was true then, and it continues to be true — when people come together in large groups, transmission occurs,” Dart added.
 “It’s best not to have large gatherings.”